Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 However, intelligence tests in deaf children may suffer from insufficient construct validity.
 Braden (p.
 120) found 50 reports of correlations between IQ tests, and the mean of these correlations is modestly lower (r=0.68, SD=0.18, range between 0.16 and 0.91) than the mean correlation (mean r=0.67, mean of the median r=0.77) in normal population (Jensen, 1980, pp. 314-315).
 The range of the correlation seems much larger among deaf children, but one can easily expect the sample size is small.
 This can introduce random measurement errors.
 On the other hand, Braden speculates (p.
 120) that a perusal of studies suggests that smaller correlations are associated with studies using pantomime administration or restricted variability in sampling (e.g., correlations between tests for mentally retarded deaf people).
 In fact, studies using more appropriate administration methods and samples yield moderate to high correlations between tests.

 Studies on IQ correlates with academic achievement are important.
 A marked difference between hearing and deaf populations can only mean there is predictive bias, and hence test bias.
 Braden found only a few studies (p.
 123) reporting predictive validity coefficients for nonverbal and performance IQ tests, but they are well within the range of values expected for normal-hearing people (i.e., rs>0.50).
-More studies is needed.
+More studies are needed.

 Braden also (p.
 124) found 153 reports of concurrent validity, in which IQ was correlated with achievement, teacher ratings, grades, or other indices that could be related to intelligence.
 The mean correlation is quite acceptable (r=0.42) but the range of correlation is large (-0.06 to 0.89).
 Some criteria have stronger correlations with IQ than other criteria.
 For example, the average correlation between spelling achievement and a composite achievement index (mean r=0.29) is less than the average correlation between IQ and a composite achievement index (mean r=0.53).
 Correlations between IQ and achievement also vary as a function of the type of IQ test.
 The average correlation between verbal IQ and all concurrent criteria (mean r=0.52, N=26) is higher than the average nonverbal IQ-criteria correlation (mean r=0.42, N=132).
 The verbal IQ-achievement correlations are higher than nonverbal IQ-achievement correlations in all three academic achievement areas (i.e., reading, mathematics, and language) where verbal IQ and nonverbal IQ data are available.
 This conclusion is also supported by studies contrasting verbal IQ to nonverbal IQ as a predictor of concurrent achievement within the same sample.